Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
 1. Scroll to bottom of screen.
-1. Click the **random recipe** a make sure it links to the proper recipe.
+1. Click the **random recipe** to make sure it links to the proper recipe.
 1. Repeat steps 1 - 3 approximately 3 - 5 times to check for randomization of recipe.

 #### Document Result(s):